 - Carry around only the money that you need so that you don’t draw attention to yourself.
 Opening your wallet to reveal a wad of cash could attract some unwanted attention and put you at risk of being a target for petty thieves.

 - Travel light.
-There’s nothing worse than dragging around a zillion bags through humid Indonesian towns, villages and cities; you will also be more vulnerable when getting off buses or traipsing around looking for your hostel.
-Pack smart!
+There’s nothing worse than dragging around a zillion bags through humid Indonesian towns, villages and cities.

 Is Indonesia safe for solo female travellers?